gokupwn/Leaker/README.md

 <br>For linux (C++)
 <br>For windows (C++)
 <br>In python for windows and linux (not recommended very slow)
+## Note
+Sorry about that, you need to remove an extra comma at the end of the json  output file
 ## Photo
 ![Demo Photo](/Windows.jpg)
 ![Demo Photo](/Linux.jpg)